 Going up in size does add a bit of extra bulk, but the benefits are better noise isolation and an even higher level of comfort, especially for those who wear glasses.
 We think the changes have been well worth it.

-As well as new earpieces, the headband has also had a tweak.
+As well as new earpieces, the headband for these Sennheiser headphones has also had a tweak.
 It still uses high-quality Alcantara, but the band itself now has a more rounded profile and sits closer to your head.

 There are a couple more subtle tweaks elsewhere too.
 The eagle-eyed amongst you will notice that the headphone cable now runs out of the right earcup instead of the left.
 Not that it makes a huge difference, but it’s something to bear in mind depending on which pocket you keep your phone in.